vigdisha/weather-/README.md

 # About
-Provides the wetaher of requested city.
+Provides the weather of requested city.

 # Run the solution
 Run npm install